Vernon Paris

 Vernon Paris (born January 5, 1988) is an American professional boxer who fights at light welterweight division.
 He had three fights result with no contests because he tested positive for marijuana at the post-fight drug tests.

 Personal life

 Paris grew up in Detroit, Michigan as a troubled youth.
 He was involved with gangs and committed petty crimes, which culminated in a shooting on the city's northwest side on the evening of July 25, 2006.
 Paris was shot three times: in the back, thigh, and groin.
 As a result of this attempted murder, he still has a bullet lodged in his back and thigh.

 In May 2008, Paris was stabbed while being involved in a neighborhood argument and suffered a collapsed lung.
 Afterwards, Paris left for Florida to be with his girlfriend and family.
 He returned to Michigan in late 2009 to resume his fighting career along with his friend and promoter, Carlos Llinas.

 Career

 Amateur career

-Paris, who had been a professional for six years, had been a gifted boxer since his amateur days when he trained under Kronk Gym mentor, Sugar Hill, nephew of Emanuel Steward.
+Paris displayed considerable boxing talent from his amateur career, during which he trained at Kronk Gym under Sugar Hill, the nephew of Emanuel Steward.